Travelling with pets

 We welcome your pet on board our flights*, whether as checked baggage or in cargo.
 Do note that every country has its own set of requirements when it comes to travelling with animals.
 We encourage you to always check your departure, transit and arriving country’s local requirements and restrictions.
 You’ll also need to prepare all necessary accompanying documents to ensure a smooth journey for both you and your four-legged friend.

-If you are travelling with an assistance or emotional support dog, please refer here.
+If you are travelling with an assistance dog, please refer here.

 * As there is no temperature control in the cargo hold, we are unable to accept your pet on all our Boeing 737-operated flights.

-Due to operational constraints, we are also unable to accept your pets on Flight SQ21 and SQ23 departing from New York to Singapore.
+Due to operational constraints, we are also unable to accept your pets on Flight SQ21 departing from Newark to Singapore.

 Pet travel options